kirsijo/unit_testing_BCHelsinki/Jokela_Kirsi_book/getAllBooksByAuthorTestCases.md

 ```

-For example for author Layla Jones
+For example for author 'Layla Jones'

 ```json
 [